Brett208/OP2MissionOnTheRun/Readme.txt

 *** Source Code

-Scenario 2: Reboot was built using C++ in Visual Studio 2015 using the Visual Studio 2015 Build Tools.
+Scenario 2: On the Run was built using C++ in Visual Studio 2015 using the Visual Studio 2015 Build Tools.
 C++11 and the C++ Standard Library are both used.
 If you want to load the scenario into a different IDE, a C++11 compliant IDE is required.
 Your IDE will also need support for the windows API and the Outpost 2 SDK ver 2.1.